How do hostels work?

 The price of a bed in a dorm room in a hostel in Europe varies a lot.
-It depends on many factors such as the type of the hostel and proximity to the center.
+It depends on many factors such as the type of the hostel and proximity to the centre.
 Hostels in Western Europe are the most expensive and the more East you go the cheaper it gets.
 Hostels in Western Europe start at €15 per night.
 The most expensive hostels are in London, Paris, Paris, Amsterdam, Zurich and Scandinavian cities.
 Hostels in Germany, Spain, Portugal and Austria are slightly less.
-You can still get hostels in Poland, Czech Republic and Hungary for as cheap as €5 per night.
+You can still get hostels in Poland, the Czech Republic and Hungary for as cheap as €5 per night.

 5. Do hostels have lockers?